 Scottish scientists pioneered Somatic Cell Nuclear Transfer in 1996.
-They were the first used this method and created the famous sheep, Dolly.
+They were the first to use this method and created the famous sheep, Dolly.

 SCNT is a two-step process.
-The nucleus (organelle which contains DNA) is removed from egg cells.
-The nucleus of an adult somatic cell (any cell not including egg and sperm) is transferred into the enucleated egg cell.
+First, the nucleus (organelle which contains DNA) is removed from egg cells.
+Next, an adult somatic cell (any cell not including egg and sperm) is transferred into the enucleated egg cell.
 An electric current is passed through the cells to cement them nucleus and cell together.
 This system mimics an embryo when present in uterine conditions.
 It can develop in a surrogate mother to form a new individual.

 Theoretically, SCNT extends to human cloning as well.
 Practically, the complication is due to primate-specific proteins known as “spindle proteins”.
 They play an important role in cell division.
 These proteins are present very close to the chromosomes in the egg cell.
 This implies that the removal of the nucleus causes the removal of spindle proteins.
-The system will not be able to divide and grow as it would in case of a non-primate egg cell.
+As a result, the system will not be able to divide and grow as it would in the case of a non-primate egg cell.

 Advantages of human cloning